jwsmyth/fellowship_of_tretton37/README.md

 ### `npm start`

-This will spin up the project on port :3000
+This will spin up the project on port :3000.

+### `npm run build`

+This will build the app.

 ## Conclusion